 Note: If the text underneath the Printers icon is not Printers, a printer definition has already been loaded and is active.
-Please refer to the chapter entitled Setting up printers in the RISC OS 3 User Guide for instructions on how to load printer definition files, since you will not be able to use the method described above.
+You can load another printer definition file if you need to.

 4 Set the printer configuration options

 Click Select on the printer's name in the Printer control window (if it is not already selected) then click Menu.
 This will display the Printers menu.